Anja Mittag: Club career

-In December 2011 Mittag negotiated a release from 1.
-FFC Turbine Potsdam, after nine and a half years, in order to sign a two-year deal with Swedish Damallsvenskan club FC Rosengård.
+In December 2011, Mittag negotiated a release from 1.
+FFC Turbine Potsdam after nine and a half years in order to sign a two-year deal with Swedish Damallsvenskan club FC Rosengård (then known as LdB FC Malmö).
 In May 2015, she signed a two-year deal with French club Paris Saint-Germain.
 On 30 August 2016, Mittag joined German club VfL Wolfsburg on a two-year deal.
 On 31 March 2017, Mittag signed a contract with Rosengård once again.

 Mittag became the first player to 50 goals in the UEFA Women's Champions League and its predecessor the UEFA Women's Cup on 11 October 2017.

 Mittag ended her playing career after the women's Saxony Cup final on 30 August 2020.